Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CPFCMake sets some target properties to its own values.
-Resetting those properties to other values after calling \ref cpfAddCppPackage may cause errors.
+Resetting those properties to other values after calling \ref cpfAddCppPackageComponent may cause errors.

 - <b>CONFIG_OUTPUT_NAME</b>